How To Write a Job Description: A Step-By-Step Guide to a Successful Posting

 Job Title Example

 This is fairly straightforward.
 Most job seekers are looking based on job title first, so make sure that the job title is accurate.
-Don’t get too cute with it, and don’t worry about making the title sound unique.
-Sometimes, all you can call an administrative assistant is administrative assistant.

 Sample Company Description